julien6387/supvisors/docs/special.rst

 In these 2 cases, **Supvisors** will start to work with a subset of active nodes among those declared in ``address_list``.

 Whatever the number of available nodes, **Supvisors** elects a *Master* among the active nodes and enters the ``DEPLOYMENT`` state to start automatically the applications.
+By default, the *Master* node is the node having the smallest name among all the active nodes, unless the attribute ``force_synchro_if`` is used.
+In the latter case, candidates are taken from this list in priority.

 .. _auto_fencing: